-Sponsored project awards made to The Johns Hopkins University (“JHU” or “University”) are generally conducted within the physical boundaries of JHU by University faculty and staff.
-Occasionally, however, a significant portion of the required work may need to be provided outside the University by a third party.
+Sponsored project awards made to Johns Hopkins University are generally conducted within the physical boundaries of JHU by university faculty and staff.
+Occasionally, however, a significant portion of the required work may need to be provided outside the university by a third party.
 The third party is responsible for a discrete portion of the project, providing the leadership and direction of a responsible investigator and the resources necessary to conduct that portion of the work.
 Costs associated with this work may include personnel costs, supplies, equipment, travel, facilities and administrative (F&A) costs, etc. Such an arrangement is carried out through the issuance of a subaward agreement.

-- Please click PDF Document: HERE for detailed subaward instructions and guidelines (subaward manual).
+- PDF Document: Detailed subaward instructions and guidelines (subaward manual)

-- Please click PDF Document: HERE for the form to be used to document monitoring of subrecipient progress.
+- PDF Document: Form to be used to document monitoring of subrecipient progress

-- Please click PDF Document: HERE for the form to accompany subrecipient invoices submitted for payment.
+- PDF Document: Form to accompany subrecipient invoices submitted for payment

-- Please click PDF Document: HERE for the form to submit with all proposals on which a subaward is budgeted.
-Submit one form for each subaward.
+- PDF Document: Form to submit with all proposals on which a subaward is budgeted (submit one form for each subaward)

-- Please click PowerPoint Document: HERE for July 31, 2014 presentation on new subrecipient monitoring procedures.
+- PowerPoint Document: July 31, 2014 presentation on new subrecipient monitoring procedures